aleshaleksey/fansys23/09-races.md

 - A passive or active (B class) ability with no prerequisites.
 - Remove a necessity (drink or eat).
 - A 60ft (rating: poor) fly speed.
 Characters that pick this option have a -10ft speed penalty to their climb, walk and swim speeds.
+- A 5ft dig speed.
+Characters that pick this option have a -10ft speed penalty to their climb, walk and swim speeds.
+- Improve dig speed by 5ft from 5f->10ft.

 #### Four template points:
 - Resistance to an A or S class damage type + advantage vs one B or C class condition.